-The official reasoning also includes that the amendment aims to ensure that "the provisions of the Fundamental Law are interpreted together with the context of the Fundamental Law, independently from the system of the previous Constitution".
-This reinforces the concern that the governing party aims to break with the constitutional tradition of the last two decades and abolish constitutional requirements established by the CC on the basis of the old Constitution.
+The official reasoning attached to the first version of the amendment also includes that the amendment aims to ensure that "the provisions of the Fundamental Law are interpreted together with the context of the Fundamental Law, independently from the system of the previous Constitution".
+This, taken together with the fact that the adopted version of the text expressly abolishes CC decisions, reinforces the concern that the governing party aims to break with the constitutional tradition of the last two decades and abolish constitutional requirements established by the CC on the basis of the old Constitution.
 Consequently, the amendment denies continuity with the period between 1989-1990 and 2011 in terms of constitutionality.
-It shall also be recalled at this point that the proposed ban applies to all, including e.g. ordinary courts and the Ombudsperson.
+It shall also be recalled at this point that the amendment has an effect on all persons and institutions, including e.g. ordinary courts and the Ombudsperson.
 Accordingly, the amendment would negatively affect all bodies responsible for the protection of rule of law and human rights.

-To sum it up, it may be concluded that the proposed amendment is a purely arbitrary restriction on the CC, which seriously undermines the CC's independence and reputation, and may give room to deferring from the fundamental principles established by the CC in the last two decades.
+To sum it up, it may be concluded that the amendment is a purely arbitrary restriction on the CC, which seriously undermines the CC's independence and reputation, and gives room to deferring from the fundamental principles established by the CC in the last two decades.
 Altogether, these developments may violate the principle of the rule of law and decrease the level of the protection of fundamental rights.